P7h/StormWordCount/README.md

 * Clone this repo and import as an existing Maven project to either Eclipse IDE or IntelliJ IDEA.
 * This application uses [Google Guava](https://code.google.com/p/guava-libraries) for making life simple while using Collections.
 * Requires ZooKeeper, etc installed and configured in case of executing this project in distributed mode i.e. Storm Cluster.<br>
-	- Follow the steps mentioned on [Storm Wiki](http://storm.apache.org/documentation/Setting-up-a-Storm-cluster.html) for more details on setting up a Storm Cluster.<br>
+	- Follow the steps on [Storm Wiki](http://storm.apache.org/documentation/Setting-up-a-Storm-cluster.html) for more details on setting up a Storm Cluster.<br>

 Rest of the required frameworks and libraries are downloaded by Maven as required in the build process, the first time the Maven build is invoked.